Understanding What Affects the Health of Your Smile

 - Osteoporosis: This disease makes your bones weak and brittle, and it can be linked to tooth loss.

-- Rheumatoid arthritis: RA (rheumatoid arthritis) causes severe inflammation, and it can affect TMJ (temporomandibular joint), making opening and closing your mouth difficult.
+- Rheumatoid Arthritis: RA (rheumatoid arthritis) causes severe inflammation, and it can affect your TMJ (temporomandibular joint), making opening and closing your mouth difficult.

-- Sjogren’s syndrome: Inflammation blocks the salivary glands, leading to cavities, severe oral hygiene, and even tooth loss.
+- Sjogren’s syndrome: Inflammation blocks the salivary glands, causing severe dry mouth which can cause more cavities.